De-Cluttering for the Holidays

 Enjoy!!

-Virtual Organizing is Virtual Body Doubling
+Organizing As Body Doubling

 When I first heard the term "body doubling," thoughts of cloning and similar science fiction came into my head.
 However, body doubling refers to completing a task alongside another person.
 Often these tasks are somewhat daunting.
 For example, as a reluctant runner, I've found that running with a friend or group is more appealing than on your own.
 However, as I read more about this concept and how it supports individuals with ADHD, I realized that this term is an excellent descriptor of my work.

-As a home organizer and a body double, I provide support and individualized accountability as my clients approach the "DOOM" boxes or bags cluttering their homes.
+As a home organizer and a body double, I provide support and individualized accountability as my clients approach the "DOOM" boxes 📦 or bags cluttering their homes.
 Although DOOM stands for Didn't Organize, Only Moved, the term recognizes the emotional weight and reluctance felt when approaching the task of going through these boxes and bags.
-Having support and positive feedback is helpful when decluttering a DOOM box.
+Having support and positive feedback is helpful when decluttering a DOOM box 📦.
 I remind clients of their prior successes and talk them through the DOOM bag to reduce guilt and feelings of shame.

 Body doubling has provided many neurodivergent individuals with an accountability partner.
 As a home organizer specializing in services for those with ADHD/ADD, my services take body doubling even further.
 For example: